PHT-Medic/dppe-auc/README.md

 To generate sample data, specify the number of stations and subjects.
 In the following experiments 10-60% of flag subjects are added randomly.

 ## Experiments
-The performance is evaluated against the commonly standard sklearn AUC library and FHAUC method from TODO cite.
+The performance is evaluated by comparing the proposed method against the standard scikit-learn AUC library and the [FHAUC method](https://arxiv.org/pdf/2403.14428).

-### Varying number of input parties
+### Varying Number of Input Parties
-In experiment 1 the number of samples are identical, but the number of input parties varies.
+In Experiment 1, the number of input samples remains constant, while the number of input parties varies.

-The execution time is calculated absolute with each step and party for 10 runs.
-Therefore, the total execution time differs with the number of input parties.
+The execution time is measured for each step and each party across 10 runs.
+As a result, the total execution time changes depending on the number of input parties involved.
+This provides insights into the scalability of the method with respect to the number of parties.
 ![plot 5](./plots/exp1.png)

-### Varying number of input samples
+### Varying Number of Input Samples
-In experiment 2 the number of samples are increasing with 3 stations.
+In Experiment 2, the number of input samples increases while the setup remains fixed at 3 stations.

-The total execution increases with the number of samples to encrypt and decrypt.
+As the number of samples grows, the total execution time also increases due to the additional computational overhead required for encrypting and decrypting a larger volume of data.
 ![plot 6](./plots/exp2.png)

+#### Observed Differences
+- **Exact Average Difference (over 90 runs):** `-1.2335811384723961e-17`
+  This demonstrates near-perfect consistency with negligible variation in results.

+- **Approximate Average Difference (over 90 runs):** `-3.330596080498078e-05`
+  The slight variation in approximate results reflects the trade-off between computational efficiency and precision, with the differences remaining minimal.